-director - design and project management
+director - design and Digital

 Penny began her career as a prepress and print designer, working in the commercial printing industry.
 This established a strong foundation for implementing best practices and software efficiencies into each project.
 With the technical foundation in place, Penny went on to grow and apply her creativity as art director for an Orlando-based ad agency, designing everything from corporate identities to Fortune 100 fundraising campaigns and managing over 3,000 projects of all sizes per year.

 Teaching at the International Academy of Design and Technology helped Penny develop a strong appreciation for instructional design and how students learn, expanding her focus from making the design look great to making the user experience engaging and finding the best approach for teaching the material.
 Penny believes that the design needs to strongly support the content and the way in which design systems work within a product.

 Penny first became involved in educational publishing in 2007.
 She developed an ESL handwriting program, including refining a typeface to be used as the basis for that program.
 For the K–12 market, she has worked on many titles for ELA, math, science and social studies.
 Penny has managed and designed over 20 higher education titles, developing prototypes, templates, cover designs, and project-managing the titles.
 Penny has worked on programs related to the following:

 Developing print and multimedia materials for K–12

 Designing higher education titles with XML and digital integration

 Creating ancillaries for science, math, and ELA programs

 Designing art styles for both technical art and illustration for K–12 titles